nondejus/AwesomeUnityCommunity/README.md

 * [RainDropEffect](https://github.com/EdoFrank/RainDropEffect "") - RainDropEffect for the Unity Asset Store.
 * [StandardGeometryShader](https://github.com/keijiro/StandardGeometryShader "") - An example of a geometry shader with Unity's standard lighting model support.
 * [NoiseBall](https://github.com/keijiro/NoiseBall "") - Mesh deforming shader example (Unity).
+* [NoiseBall2](https://github.com/keijiro/NoiseBall2 "") - A small example of procedural modeling with compute shaders.
 * [Deform-Prototype](https://github.com/keenanwoodall/Deform-Prototype "") - My second attempt at a framework for deforming meshes in the editor and at runtime in Unity.
 (Not in development)
 * [Cubeds-Unity-Shaders](https://github.com/cubedparadox/Cubeds-Unity-Shaders "") - A compilation of custom shaders for Unity3D.
 * [Unity-InteriorMapping](https://github.com/Gaxil/Unity-InteriorMapping "") - Interior mapping shader for Unity with a sample scene.